cloudflare/cloudflare-docs/content/cloudflare-one/applications/scan-apps/casb-integrations/google-workspace.md

 ## Security findings

-The Google Workspace integration currently scans for the following security risks, categorized by [severity level](/cloudflare-one/applications/scan-apps/#severity-levels).
+The Google Workspace integration currently scans for the following findings, or security risks.
+Findings are grouped by category and then ordered by [severity level](/cloudflare-one/applications/scan-apps/#severity-levels).

 ### User account settings